OkparaOkechukwu/atomchain/README.md

 # atomchain
-Welcome to Atomchain, a.k.a Atomsphere, developed without the mistakes of blockchain.
+Welcome to Atomchain, a.k.a.
+Atomsphere, developed without the mistakes of blockchain.

 Stable.
 Secure.
 Solid.